UB University of Baltimore

 Assignments

-The mini-projects are hands-on exercises in a given security aspect.
+The projects are hands-on exercises in a given security aspect.
 Your grade in the mini-projects will depend upon the content and structure of the final written report.
-The mini-projects are to be made in groups of two to three students.
+The mini-projects are to be made in groups of three to four students.
 Each group will be assigned to work in a machine throughout the semester, and will have administrative privileges in their respective machine.
-Each group will create a report with screen capture of what you did (download free software for screen capture from Nonags) and post it as a file in WebTycho.
+Each group will create a report with screen capture of what you did (download free software for screen capture from Nonags) and post in the Assignments area of SAKAI.
 If the files become too large, please zip them before posting (again download free software from Nonags, if you do not have it).

 1. footprinting, scanning and enumeration.